Joseph Beaume

-Napoleon leaving Elba, painted by Beaume.

 Joseph Beaume (27 September 1796 in Marseilles – 11 September 1885 in Paris) was a French historical painter.

 Biography

 Baume was a favourite pupil of Antoine-Jean Gros and a frequent contributor to the Salon between 1819 and 1878.
-In the time of King Louis Philippe he was commissioned to paint several large battle-pieces for Versailles.
+In the July Monarchy of Louis Philippe I he was commissioned to paint several large battle pieces for the Palace of Versailles.
 His "Henri III. on his Death-bed" was in the Luxembourg in 1903.
+Napoleon's Departure from Elba was produced for Versailles.
+It was originally intended to be displayed at the Salon of 1836 but was withdrawn following the Strasbourg Coup by Louis Napoleon.

 In 1836 he was made a Knight of the Legion of Honour.
 He died in Paris in September 1885.